apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/design.en.rst

 most common) are copied around as views but this doesn't alleviate the requirement to be careful with the backing memory for those views.

-The class :txb:`FeatureView` is used to track a full along with the source of the memory for the full.
-This is needed only in the :txb:`Context` object which tracks transaction local data.
-For the :txb:`Config` object is is sufficiently efficient to always copy any non-transient string to local storage, as this is only once per configuration.
+The class `FeatureView` is used to track a full along with the source of the memory for the full.
+This is needed only in the `Context` object which tracks transaction local data.
+For the `Config` object is is sufficiently efficient to always copy any non-transient string to local storage, as this is only once per configuration.

 For a :code:`Context` the goal is to avoid copies of transient strings while providing safe access